 - 1.25 pound pork tenderloin

-- 2 Tablespoons Kansas City Barbecue rub
+- 2 Tablespoons sweet spice rub *see note

 - Pat the pork tenderloin dry with a paper towel.
 This helps ensures the spice rub will stick to the meat.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.